A painting in the manuscript of roughly one dozen samurai mingling about on the street gossiping with one another.

 To cite this page

 Koch, Angelika.
-"True-Record Books: Scandals, Gossip and Rumors in Early Modern Japan."
+"True-Record Books: Scandals, Gossip, and Rumors in Early Modern Japan."
 Blood, Tears, and Samurai Love: A Tragic Tale from Eighteenth-Century Japan on Japan Past & Present.
 2024. https://japanpastandpresent.org/en/projects/blood-tears-and-samurai-love/introduction/true-record-books

 For additional information on references and images, see our bibliography and image credits pages.
 Research for this page was generously funded by the Dutch Research Council.